Migrate users to Azure AD B2C

 - If you're migrating from an environment with multiple authentication sources (for example, each application has its own user directory), migrate to a unified account in Azure AD B2C.

 - If multiple applications have different usernames, you can store all of them in an Azure AD B2C user account by using the identities collection.
-With regard to the password, let the user choose one and set it in the directory.
+About the password, let the user choose one and set it in the directory.
 For example, with the seamless migration, only the chosen password should be stored in the Azure AD B2C account.

-- Remove unused user accounts before migration, or do not migrate stale accounts.
+- Remove unused user accounts, or don't migrate stale accounts.

 If the accounts you're migrating have weaker password strength than the strong password strength enforced by Azure AD B2C, you can disable the strong password requirement.
 For more information, see Password policy property.